-- Driveway 1 is the northern most driveway, and will be aligned with the Center for Disease Control's main signalized entrance driveway. - Driveway 2 is the right-in/right-out driveway located between Driveway 1 and Driveway 3. - Driveway 3 is the signalized driveway located approximately 600 ft south of Driveway 1.
+- Driveway 1, the northern most driveway, will be aligned with the Centers for Disease Control's main signalized entrance driveway. - Driveway 2 will be a right-in/right-out driveway, located between Driveway 1 and Driveway 3. - Driveway 3 is a signalized driveway, located approximately 600 ft south of Driveway 1.